 Money-back guarantee: 30 DAYS

-You can nominate to send all traffic through the VPN, send only traffic originating from specified apps, or send all traffic except for that originating from specified apps.
+You can send all traffic through the VPN, send only traffic originating from specified apps, or send all traffic except for that originating from specified apps.
 These are known as ‘split-include’ and ‘split-exclude’ options.
 Most VPNs that implement split tunneling only work on one of these methods, but with ExpressVPN you get both.

 ExpressVPN is one of the few providers that includes an app to install on your flashed wifi router.
 This app includes options to implement another type of split tunneling.
 You can specify which devices in your home will have all of their traffic channeled through the VPN and which will be left unprotected.
 The router split tunneling screen lists all recently connected devices and shows an on/off toggle next to each – the devices don’t have to be connected at the time of nomination.